List of Tamagotchi! characters: Mametchi

-In Tamagotchi!, Mametchi would forgive Lovelitchi for keeping her identity a secret, create Tama-Profies that could store Tama-Hearts inside and give them to Lovelitchi & Melodytchi, and help save Tamagotchi Planet from an egg curse.
+In Tamagotchi!, Mametchi would forgive Lovelitchi for keeping her identity a secret, create Tama-Profiles that could store Tama-Hearts inside and give them to Lovelitchi & Melodytchi, and help save Tamagotchi Planet from an egg curse.
 In Tamagotchi!
 Yume Kira Dream, Mametchi, Memetchi, & Kuchipatchi depart to Dream Town.
 Mametchi initially homestayed with an elderly Tamagotchi named Ikaritchi, who initially treated him poorly but eventually changed his ways.
 After Ikaritchi departed to sell apples, Mametchi homestayed with Pianitchi at Music Cafe.
 In Tamagotchi!
 Miracle Friends, Mametchi assists Miraitchi & Clulutchi in retrieving the lost Dreambakutchis.
 In GO-GO Tamagotchi!, Mametchi reunites will all his friends as a result of the Tamagottsun.
 In the series finale of the Tamagotchi anime, Mametchi invents the DreamTama Rainbow, a submarine-like vehicle that permits transportation all across Tamagotchi Planet.